 Your specialist can also advise you on effective surgical treatments, to be carried out only when the condition is stable.
 If you suffer from Peyronie’s disease combined with erectile dysfunction, your specialist may recommend a penile implant.
-This will regulate your erectile difficulty as well as straightening your penis.
-The penile implant is a surgical operation and should not be taken lightly: it is essential that you discuss it at length with your specialist and that you give yourself a significant period of reflection.
+This will regulate your erectile difficulty and straightening your penis.
+The penile implant is a surgical operation and should not be taken lightly: you must discuss it at length with your specialist and that you give yourself a significant period of reflection.

 However, it is essential to know that this treatment, even if effective, reduces the size of your penis.
-It is clear that being diagnosed with Peyronie’s disease is not an end in itself.
+Being diagnosed with Peyronie’s disease is not an end.
 There are many solutions to recovering a healthy sex life.

 If you experience discomfort or pain due to the curvature of your penis, consult your doctor as quickly as possible.
 Have the courage to ask questions, discuss the solutions at length and, above all, do not give up!

 Take back control.
 Use our Specialist Finder tool to locate a doctor in your area who can provide information on how to best treat your ED.